Important information about the coronavirus (COVID-19)

 Blood Pressure Drop-in clinics

 Blood Pressure drop-in clinics run every Thursday from 2 - 4 p.m.
-Please see "Latest News" for details.
+(Covid 19 Update Drop-in-Clinic currently suspended, consider self monitoring your BP)

 Named GP for all Permanent Registered Patients

 All patients have been allocated a named GP at the practice.
-Whilst this doctor has been designated as having overall responsibility for care and support that our surgery provides for you, this does not prevent you from seeing any other doctor in the practice as you currently do.
+Whilst this doctor has been designated as having overall administrative responsibility for your care, this does not prevent you from seeing any other doctor in the practice.